CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Full-Time

-JOB SUMMARY STATEMENT: Responsible for the programming, operations and supervision of all educational areas of the Farmstead.
-Promotes and conducts educational and recreational activities and events.
-Supervises educational staff.
-Provides support to the Friends of the Farmstead by assisting in fundraising, planning, and marketing.
-Works with other Farmstead Supervisors in a collegial way to assists in the daily operation of the Farmstead.
+Responsible for the programming, operations and supervision of all educational areas of the Deanna Rose Children's Farmstead (DRCF).
+Promotes and conducts educational and recreational activities and programs.
+Supervises educational staff and volunteers.
+Provides support to the Friends of the Farmstead (FOF) by assisting in fundraising, planning, and marketing.
+Manages all social media outlets for DRCF.
+Works with other Farmstead Supervisors in a cooperative way to assist in the daily operation of the Farmstead.

 DUTIES AND RESPONSIBILITIES:

-Delivers and presents educational programs to the public.
-Develops curriculum for all educational programs at the Farmstead including daily operations, special programs, tours, events, and camps.
 Develops and reviews educational programming annually.
-Maintains the Ben's Bank passbook program.
 Markets educational programming to groups and the general public.
 Utilizes and maintains technology required to implement programs.

 Performs other duties as assigned.

 The employee must work the days and hours necessary to perform all assigned responsibilities and tasks.
-Must be available (during the operating season at peak attendance times that include weekend work and split days off and more than 40 hours a week) to communicate with subordinates, supervisors, customers, vendors and any other persons or organization with which interaction is required to accomplish work and employer goals.
+Must be available (during the operating season at peak attendance times that include weekend work and split days off and potentially more than 40 hours a week) to communicate with staff, supervisors, customers, vendors and any other persons or organizations with which interaction is required to accomplish work and employer goals.

 The employee must be punctual and timely in meeting all requirements of performance, including, but not limited to, attendance standards and work deadlines; beginning and ending assignments on time; and scheduled work breaks, where applicable.